No results found matching your search criteria. Showing all properties instead.

 The Minack.
 The iconic theatre in the cliffs.
 Booking always advisable.
 Cushions available on request.
 Those stone seats are very hard!

-An Art pass allows you unlimited weekly access to the best galleries in the area.
-Ask at either The Newlyn gallery, The Exchange, Penlee or The Tate.
+An Art pass allows you unlimited weekly access to the public galleries in the area.
+Ask at either The Newlyn gallery, The Exchange, Penlee House or The Tate.

 So many places to walk and all that coast path!